Storage¶

 Syncing files with rsync

-It is possible to use rsync to upload and/or download files to/from GPULab.
-It is particularly useful for syncing large datasets, as it has several mechanisms to speed this up.
+to upload and/or download files to/from GPULab.
+It is particularly useful for syncing

-rsync must be installed on both your own machine, as in the GPULab job that you’re using to connect to:
+must be installed on both your own machine, as in the GPULab job that you’re using to connect to:

 # apt update; apt install -y rsync

-To connect to a job, first retrieve the correct SSH-command to use via gpulab-cli ssh <job-id> --show:
+To connect to a job, first retrieve the correct SSH-command to use via gpulab-cli ssh <job-id> --show

 thijs@ibcn055:~$ gpulab-cli ssh fe8768f5-d270-4ab7-a416-afa28c86511c --show